 Uganda Country Report

 The same under-funding, corruption, and politicisation that has impaired the Ugandan police in combating increasing violent crime has likely also undermined past-improvements to counter-terrorism efforts.
-Successful large attacks utilising IEDs remain unlikely, but this is more due to a lack of local Islamist affiliates contribute to keeping successful large IED attacks , although Uganda's participation in the AMISOM mission means it remains an aspirational target for Al-Shabaab.
+Western intelligence co-operation and a lack of local Islamist affiliates contribute to keeping successful large IED attacks , although Uganda's participation in the AMISOM mission means it remains an aspirational target for Al-Shabaab.
 Since its July 2010 attacks in Kampala, Al-Shabaab and its proxies have focused their attacks on neighbouring Kenya.
-There is an increased risk of attacks on security forces by 'traditional kingdom' militants in the southwest, and of armed raids into western Uganda by DRC-based militants, facilitated by growing co-operation between these groups and Ugandan criminal networks.
+There is an increased risk of attacks on security forces by 'traditional kingdom' militants in the southwest, and of armed raids into western Uganda by DRC-based militants, facilitated by growing co-operation with Ugandan criminal networks.